 Adding Mautic Forms to Your Site

-To add your form to your WordPress site, you have several options:
+To add your Mautic form to WordPress, you have several options:

 If you’re using the WP Mautic plugin, you can use this shortcode to embed a form in any WordPress page or post:

-Note: when using iframe code, the form is constrained to a 300px square area by default.
-If your form is not displaying well in those dimensions, you can adjust those values!
+With this method, the form is constrained to a 300px square area by default.
+If your form is not displaying properly, you may need to adjust those values!

 Besides your standard form embeds, Mautic makes it pretty easy to create popups and other types of opt-ins to collect visitor data.

 In Mautic, a Focus Item is used to engage your visitors – either by displaying a notice, asking them to opt-in, or encouraging them to click on a button or link.

 Popups, display bars, and full-page takeovers are all at your disposal.
 Check out the docs for more info.